Andy16823/GFX-Next/README.md

 ## **Overview**
 The GFX Game Engine is a lightweight framework for creating 2D and 3D games in C# with .NET 8.
 It includes modules for rendering, graphics, animation, and audio.

-**Why Choose GFX?**
+**Features**

-- Effortless creation of 2D and 3D scenes
+- **Simple creation of 2D and 3D scenes**
+  Manage scenes with a minimal and clear structure.

-- Custom behavior system for defining game logic
+- **Custom behavior system**
-- Powerful physics simulation using BulletSharp (a Bullet3 wrapper)
+  Define game logic using a modular, component-based system.

+- **Physics simulation with BulletSharp**
+  Integrated Bullet3 physics via the BulletSharp wrapper.

-- Support for multiple 3D model formats via Assimp integration
+- **Support for multiple 3D model formats (Assimp)**
+  Import formats like FBX, OBJ, DAE, and others using Assimp.

-- Rendering powered by OpenGL through OpenTK
+- **Rendering with OpenGL via OpenTK**
+  Cross-platform rendering backend using OpenGL.

+- **Instanced rendering support**
+  Efficient rendering of many instances of the same mesh.

-- 3D audio support with OpenAL (coming soon)
+- **3D audio using OpenAL**
+  Spatial and positional audio support through OpenAL.

+- **2D lighting with clustered forward rendering**
+  Real-time lighting support for 2D scenes.

+- **3D lighting with clustered forward rendering**
+  Efficient handling of multiple dynamic lights in 3D.

+- **Skeletal animation**
+  Bone-based animations for animated 3D models.

-- Open-source and MIT-licensed for unlimited creative freedom
+- **Abstract and extensible architecture**
+  Designed to be easily adaptable to different workflows and needs.

+- **Asset loading system**
+  Built-in loader with support for custom file formats.

+- **Easy installation via NuGet**
+  Available as a NuGet package for quick integration.

+- **MIT licensed and open source**
+  Free to use, modify, and distribute.

+- **Active community on Discord**
+  Get support, share projects, and give feedback in an active Discord server.

 ## **Core Features**
 ### **Rendering**